-Here is list of dates for Dasara in 2013 and in upcoming years:
+Here is list of dates for Dasara Festival in upcoming years:

-- Dasara 2014 falls on Sunday, the 4th of October
+- Dasara 2014 was on Sunday, the 4th of October

 - Dasara 2015 falls on Thursday, the 22nd of October